-Wastewater flows
+Wastewater Flows

 A design flow volume of 180 litres per person per day was assumed.
 This is a normal design volume for dwellings with standard water producing fixtures.
-As such, the total daily wastewater flow has been assumed as six people \times 180 litres = 1,080 litres per day.
+As such, the total daily wastewater flow has been assumed as six people $\times$ 180 litres per day per lot.

-On-site wastewater treatment
+On-site Wastewater Treatment

 The systems proposed are of a type that is expected by the TRMP in the Wastewater Management Area, being capable of treating wastewater to at least 'secondary standard'.
-Two main types of system are mentioned in the report, being (a) septic tanks including an wastewater filter and sand or textile filter (known as 'advanced secondary treatment' systems), and (b) aeration treatment systems (a type of secondary treatment system).

-Secondary treatment systems generally are 'aerated systems' which operate using a septic tank followed by a second chamber, in which air is injected through the wastewater by a blower system.
+Secondary treatment systems generally are "aerated systems" which operate using a septic tank followed by a second chamber, in which air is injected through the wastewater by a blower system.
 This aeration chamber oxygenates the wastewater and provides conditions for the growth of aerobic bacteria that treat the wastewater.
-Other types of secondary treatment systems, such as vermiculture systems, are also available and produce wastewater of a similar standard.
+Other types of secondary treatment, such as vermiculture systems, gravel beds and mounds are also available and produce wastewater of a similar standard.